carlow78/fruit-memory/README.md

 # Acknowledgements

 The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 Thank you to my mentor Precious Ijege for his input.
-And to our Code Institute Facilatator Kamil Wojciechowski for sharing  the Slack community, the Stack Overflow community and all at the Code Institute for their help and support.
+And to our Code Institute Course Facilatator Kamil Wojciechowski for his input and for sharing Moira's excellent Project, the Slack community, the Stack Overflow community, W3 schools and all at the Code Institute for their help and support.

 [Back to top](<#contents>)